It is not true that we have only one life to lead; if we can read, we can live as many lives and as many kinds of lives as we wish.

 Second, her sense of accomplishment from building the website herself will boost her confidence in herself and in her abilities.

 Dragon Speak is a program that allows the user to speak what s/he wants to say and the program will type it on the screen.
 THUS, this program would allow your student to create a site about what s/he loves without having to actually write it.

-Click here to read my story about my at home job opportunity by building a web site using a company called Site Build It!
+Click here to read my story about my at home job opportunity by building a web site using a company called Solo Build It!

 Not convinced yet?
 Check out this video.

 ...where we will discuss education issues, learning disabilities, share ideas and much more.